tsugiproject/tsugi/README_POSTGRESQL.md

 ----------------------------

 Thankfully, PostgreSQL `CONSTRAINT` syntax seems pretty compatible with the MySQL `CONSTRAINT` syntax for primary and foreign keys.
-This kins of syntax just works:
+This kind of syntax just works with no transformation:

     file_id      INTEGER NOT NULL AUTO_INCREMENT,